Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Matt Kaplan

-Just in terms of maybe you can help us understand what objective response rate would be deemed as successful.
+Yes.
+Just in terms of -- maybe you can help us understand what objective response rate would be deemed as successful.
 I guess pancreatic cancer is obviously a very difficult indication.

 Joseph Belanoff

-Absolutely, and I just I believe that the context for this is the trial allegations the 39 or more of pancreatic cancer is really very bad to people and currently the response for most treatments that can be tried in these patients if they do it and improving very much, so that any response would probably be given for this patient.
+Yes, absolutely.
+And I just I believe little bit of context this is the trial [indiscernible] pancreatic cancer is really very bad to people and currently the response for most treatments that can be tried in these patients if they do it and improving very much.
+So, at any response would probably being improvement for this patient.
 And for accelerated approval at the FDA is a significant part.
-And what is it like to be bothered by something that isn’t subjective statement.
-And we feel that if we had a 20% response rate, everybody would like a better, and less than that but it’s better than trans therapy distributor and we have to have a careful look at the data and see what comes out.
+And the one what is it like to be bothered and that something different that isn’t subjective statement.
+And we feel that if we had a 20% response rate, everybody would like better, and less than that, but it’s better than trans-therapy distributor and we have to have a careful look at the data and see what comes there.

 Matt Kaplan